redhead/diploma-thesis/Event Sourcing.md

 #### New business requirements

 One of the best reasons, in my opinion, for using ES is that we can easily fulfill new business requirements that involve old data.
-Imagine that the project stake holders come up with a new requirement for an already working online shopping system.
+Imagine that the project stakeholders come up with a new requirement for an already working online shopping system.
 The feature they want you to implement is a suggestion mechanism that presents the user the products they removed from their cart just before checking out.
 Possibly, the users wanted to buy these products but they removed them from the cart because the total order price was too high.
-The users may want to buy the products next month though.
+The users may want to buy the products next month, though.
 To suggest those products to the user on their next visit we need the information that the products were removed from the cart just before checkout.
 If we designed our domain events properly we should have that information for every user in the system already stored as events in the event log.
 We can build this feature easily using the old events and suggest the right products to each user immediately after the feature deployment.
 This is a very nice advantage over the systems that store only the current state because these systems do not have the data beforehand.
 The system wouldn't be able to suggest anything until the next user removes a product from their cart.

 A very similar example of a requirement that involves historic data is a chart of price development for a product over time.
 Many online shopping systems present this kind of chart to their users.
 It is not possible to (immediately) accomplish this requirement in an application that stores only the current state (the current price of the product).
 In an event sourced system, this task is easy to accomplish as we probably already have all the events with the price updates for every product.